zeto95/maielzayat_masters_project/README.md

   4. Run the **benchmark_model.py**, The output accuracy of the benchmark model will be showed on the console (The Base model is a DNN using grid search for tuning the hyperparameters)
-  5. Then run the **gridsearchandsoftwoting.py**, The output of the three models results will be presented on the console, also the voting classifier results on both trianing and testing dataset).
+  5. Then run the **gridsearchandsoftwoting.py**, The output of the three models results will be presented on the console, also the voting classifier results on both trianing and testing dataset.
 The time taken for this script to run will be presented in seconds at the end.